hongqiangyan/hongqiangyan.github.io/_pages/about.md

 ## WORKING PAPER
   * Uniform Inference in High Dimensional Threshold Regression Models
-* Investigating Integration and Exchange Rate Pass-Through in World Maize Markets Using Inferential LASSO Methods, with Barry Goodwin \& Mehmet Caner
+* Investigating Integration and Exchange Rate Pass-Through in World Maize Markets Using Inferential LASSO Methods, with Barry Goodwin, & Mehmet Caner
-* Nonparametric Estimation of Risk Preferences, with Xiaoyong Zheng \& Zheng Li
+* Nonparametric Estimation of Risk Preferences, with Xiaoyong Zheng, & Zheng Li

 ## WORKING IN PROGRESS
 * Effects of Soil Erosion on Mean Yield and Yield Risk, with Roderick Rejesus, Serkan Aglasan, & Zheng Li